jdunkerley/jdunkerley/alteryx-least-squares.md

 ## Fixed Intercepts

 The last step is to take in an optional set of intercepts.
-Alteryx supports optional Macro Inputs, they will come through as an empty template if no input is supplied.
-Unfortunately, as we are building the grouping fields dynamically we can't have a template that will work for all cases.
-The workaround I chose, is to take the output of the Summarise tool, sample 0 rows from it, and use this to create a superset of all the columns we need.
-This can then be unioned to the Macro Input tool.
+Alteryx supports optional Macro Inputs, they will come through as an empty (0 row) copy of the template if no input is supplied.
+Unfortunately, as we are building the grouping fields dynamically, we can't have a template that will work for all cases.

+The workaround I chose, is to take the output of the Summarise tool, sample 0 rows from it, and use this to create a complete set of all the columns we need.
+This can then be unioned to the Macro Input tool to create a superset of columns.
 Using similar expressions to above, we can reconfigure a Join Multiple tool.
-I chose to use this over a Join tool as it means that the order of the records from the Summary tool is preserved.
+I chose to use this over a Join tool as it means that the order of the records from the Summarise tool is preserved.

 ![Optional Input](assets/least-squares/optional_input.png)